How Much Does a Geothermal System Cost?

 Based on the heat loss number, both are designed with a 4-ton heat pump.
 Both homes have existing duct work.

 But Home #1, is simpler in its ranch-style layout.
-The equipment installation in Home #1 is around $20,000 as it only needs one 4-ton heat pump that will placed in the basement.
+The equipment cost in Home #1 is around $20,000 as it only needs one 4-ton heat pump that will placed in the basement.

 While both homes, in theory, only need 4-tons to support their heat loss, Home #2 has unavoidable, existing conditions that drive up its cost.